comixed/comixed/QUICKSTART.md

 ## Overview

-This document is to help you go from 0 to running the ComixEd application on your system.
+This document is to help you go from 0 to running the ComiXed application on your system.

 ## Installation